keans/gitdb/README.rst

 gitdb
 =====

-``gitdb`` is a small Python module that allows to use a git repository as key-value-store.
+``python-gitdb`` is a small Python module that allows to use a git repository as key-value-store.
 The data can be serialized by different Serializers.

 Serializers